jsloan117/docker-mkdocs/docs/index.md

   </a>
 </p>

 This container contains MkDocs and a handful of themes for quick use.
-Please see [Run from Docker registry](http://jsloan117.github.io/docker-mkdocs/run-from-docker-registry) for more details and commands.
+Please see [Run from Docker registry](http://jsloan117.github.io/mkdocs/run-from-docker-registry) for more details and commands.

-Mount the folder where your `mkdocs.yml` file reside as a volume to /docs.
+Mount the folder where your `mkdocs.yml` file resides as a volume to /docs.

 ``` bash
 docker run --rm -v ${PWD}:/docs jsloan117/mkdocs --version